Rcrossmeister/RLQG/README.md

 **Teamplate questions for RAMS**

 Currently, we only support `standard` template questions in RAMS dataset, see more details [here](./dataset/RAMS/rams_templates).
-Follw the given template format, you are allowed to support your own question templates.
-The questions can be directly obtain in the pre-processing step and will be saved at `./model/data`.
+Follow the given template format; you are allowed to create your own question templates.
+The questions can be directly obtained in the pre-processing step and will be saved at `./model/data`.

 ### Models